JNPRAutomate/JNPRAutomateDemo-Class/docs/basicapireview.md

 ### Adding to the configuration via a manual RPC

+Now we are going to make a simple configuration change.
+We do this just as we would from the command line: Open configuration, load change, and commit.
+For our example we will simply change the hostname.

 -	Open Configuration
 -	Load Configuration
 -	Commit Configuration

 #### Opening the configuration

 To change the configuration we first must open up a candidate configuration.
+This is just as if you were to type "edit" or "configure" from the CLI.

 **Request**